 If you don’t want your personal address associated with your company, you can use a “virtual office”.
 A virtual office is a place where you can rent space or services on behalf of your company.
 In turn, you use the virtual office as an address for your business.

 How does a virtual office service fit into the mix?
 For starters, a virtual office is not the same as a registered agent.
-A registered agent (or registered office) only receives your legal documents on behalf of your company.
+A registered agent (or registered office) only receives your legal notices and service of process on behalf of your company.
 A registered agent does not receive your general mail, and may not have the processes to deal with regular mail.
 A virtual office can function as an address for your regular office.
 It must be permitted by the United Stated Postal Service.
 A virtual office has the processes and permission of the USPS to handle your mail and deliver it to you dependably.

 Preserving Liability Protection: Why This Matters

 If your LLC is sued, you want the LLC to protect you from personal liability.
 This is one of the primary purposes of the LLC, but it is possible to “pierce the corporate veil” of a LLC under certain circumstances.
-Two of those circumstances would be if the LLC is “engaged in fraudulent behavior” or otherwise “fails to follow corporate formalities” (as defined by the Operating Agreement or in Statute).
+Two of those circumstances would be if the LLC is “engaged in fraudulent behavior” or otherwise “fails to follow corporate formalities” (as defined by the LLC’s Operating Agreement or in Statute).

 Law 4 Small Business, P.C.
 (L4SB).
 A Slingshot company.
 A little law now can save a lot later.